Antonio-Zizzari/Antonio-Zizzari/README.md

 🔭 **Reseach-wise, I mainly focus on**:

-- cloud computing topics related to scalability, reliability, and IOT
+- cloud computing topics related to scalability and reliability
 - language understanding "AI" in python
 - parallel programming on the cloud by simulating dynamical system: models defined as a cellular automaton